A multiple-scales framework for branched channel filters: Introduction

+Such an approach has also been considered by \cite{bruna2015effective} to derive an effective diffusive flux condition for the concentration through a thin-film composite membrane.
+Similarly, \cite{bottaro2020effective} have used homogenisation techniques to derive an effective boundary condition for purely tangential flow past a wall with periodic imperfections, with no fluid removal.
+Their result recovers well-understood phenomena such as Navier slip in their leading-order results.
+This is extended in the work by \cite{NaqviThesis}, where they further consider homogenisation of the flow over and through porous micro-structures and elastic surfaces.
+However, our set-up is different, since we have pressure gradients down our branched channels.

 We begin in \S\ref{section:Model_Derivation} by deriving a high-Reynolds-number laminar flow model in a branched channel filter.
-We simplify this model in \S\ref{section:Simplified_solution_structure} to an inviscid flow everywhere between two parallel fixed walls, with point-sinks along the bottom wall; the sink strength is related to the flux found via Poiseulle flow in each branched channel.
-We solve for the outer flow far away from the wall in \S\ref{section:outer}, the inner flow close to the wall in \S\ref{section:inner}, and find composite solutions and an effective boundary condition in \S\ref{section:CompSolution}.
+We simplify this model in \S\ref{section:Simplified_solution_structure} to an inviscid flow everywhere between two parallel fixed walls, with point-sinks along the bottom wall; the sink strength is related to the flux found via Poiseulle{Poiseuille} flow in each branched channel.
+We solve for the outer flow far away from the wall in \S\ref{section:outer} and the inner flow close to the wall in \S\ref{section:inner},{;} in \S\ref{sec:outerpart2} we return to find the full explicit outer solution and further find composite solutions and an effective boundary condition in \S\ref{section:CompSolution}.
 We compare these asymptotic results with the numerical simulations in \S\ref{section:FlowResult}.
 In \S\ref{section:particle_model} and \S\ref{section:particle_results}, we consider a particle model, exploring how collisions with the wall take place under the influence of our asymptotic prediction for the flow.
-We model the motion of individual particles via a force balance model with a bouncing/removal wall condition to mimic ricochet or branched-channel capture respectively.
-For the application of our flow model in particle filtration, we explore the trade-off between the fraction of particles and the fluid flux fraction that passes through the branched-channels.
+We model the motion of individual particles via a force balance model with a bouncing/removal wall condition to mimic ricochet or branched-{ }channel capture, respectively.
+For the application of our flow model in particle filtration, we explore the trade-off between the fraction of particles and the fluid flux fraction that passes through the branched-{ }channels.
 Finally, in \S\ref{section:conc} we discuss our findings, draw conclusions and provide extensions.